neurodata/checklists/matrix.md

 ### For level 0

-0. Heat map of raw data that fits on screen
+0. Heat map of raw data that fits on screen (1000-means++ to select n, CUR to select d)
 1. 1st moment statistics (1 line plot)
     1. mean
     2. median
 2. 2nd moment statistics
     1. correlation matrix (heatmap)
-    1. cumulative variance with elbows (+ robust variant)
+    1. cumulative variance with elbows
     1. matrix of energy distances (heatmap)
 3. density estimate
-    4. 1D marginals (Violin + jittered scatter plot of each dimension,  if n < 1000 or d>10, density heatmaps)
+    4. 1D marginals (Violin + jittered scatter plot of each dimension,  if n > 1000 or d>10, density heatmaps)
-    8. 2D marginals (Pairs plots for top ~8 dimensions, if n<1000, 2D heatmaps)
+    8. 2D marginals (Pairs plots for top ~8 dimensions, if n>1000, 2D heatmaps)
 4. Outlier plot
-5. point compression
-    1. k-means++ initialization (heatmap of k points)
+5. cluster analysis (IDT++)
-    1. mclust++  (BIC curves + heatmap of means & )
+    1. BIC curves
+    1. mean line plot
+    1. covariance matrix heatmaps
-6. spectral analysis (+ robust variant)
+6. spectral analysis
     1. cumulative variance (with elbows) of data matrix
     1. embedded features (pairs plot)
     1. eigenvectors (heatmap)
-    1. cluster features (mclust++: color pairs plot by cluster & BIC curve)
+    1. cluster analysis of features

 ### Iterate on results of mclust++ for each level, up to level 5 or so